-The MMO requires knowledge of which assessments submitted in support of license applications should and could be made publically available, and how this should be done.
+The MMO requires knowledge of which assessments submitted in support of license applications could and should be made publically more easily accessible, available, and how this should be done.

 Currently, a significant number of assessments such as Environmental Impact Assessments (EIA) and Habitats Regulations Assessments (HRA), Water Framework Directive Assessments and Marine Conservation Zone (MCZ) assessments are undertaken in English waters to support marine licence decision making.

-Marine Licensing: Provide an overview of previous license assessments that might be useful for future applications and licensing decision making and improve discoverability and accessibility to this information
+Marine Licensing: Provide an overview of previous license assessments that might be useful for future applications and licensing decision making.
+Improve discoverability and accessibility to this information

-Marine Conservation: Provide information for conducting habitats regulations assessments for European marine sites and impact assessments for management measures for MPAs and understand the effect of new designations and the effectiveness of their management.
+Marine Conservation: Provide information for conducting habitats regulations assessments for European marine sites and impact assessments for management measures for Marine Protected Areas (MPAs).